ultibohub/Core/README.md

 For all information on developing with Ultibo, building the source and getting started please see the [Ultibo.org website](https://ultibo.org)

-An installer download for Windows and a Linux installer script are available from the [downloads page](https://ultibo.org/download/)
+An installer download for Windows and a Linux installer script are available from the [downloads page](https://ultibo.org/download/), installation on MacOS is supported using [fpcupdeluxe](https://github.com/LongDirtyAnimAlf/fpcupdeluxe/releases/latest)

+The installer includes the Ultibo core source, examples and runtime and a full featured FreePascal development environment, for C/C++ development the [Ultibo API](https://github.com/ultibohub/API) provides the necessary headers plus examples for getting started.

 Detailed documentation can be found in the [Ultibo wiki](https://ultibo.org/wiki)